 - The complete route guide of the Golden Circle in Iceland + Map

 - Whale watching Iceland: This is what you need to know

 - Iceland Packing List: What to Pack in Winter and Summer?

 - Diamond Beach & Jokulsarlon: All you need to know

 - Iceland: How much does it cost to travel around?

 We love to hear from you

 Thank you for checking out this blog post.
 Hopefully, it will help you to have an epic experience while camping in Iceland.
 We have cycled for three months through this beautiful country and camped every night.
-It was the most challenging, but also the best thing I’ve ever done!
+It was challenging, but also the best thing I’ve ever done!